QMonkey/monkey-vim/README.md

-s       Replace a motion/text object with clipboard content S       Replace the text from cursor position to the end of the line with clipboard content Y       Copy from the cursor position to the end of the line, same as y$ U       Redo, same as Ctrl-r
+s       Replace a motion/text object with clipboard content S       Replace the text from cursor position to the end of the line with clipboard content Y       Copy from the cursor position to the end of the line, same as y$ H       To the first non-blank character of the line, same as ^ L       To the last non-blank character of the line, same as $ U       Redo, same as Ctrl-r
 ;       Enter command line mode, same as : q       Quit current window, same as :q